smoeding/puppet-debconf/README.md

 ##### `type`

 The data type of the item.
 Valid options: string, boolean, select, multiselect, note, text, password, title.
+This parameter is mandatory if `ensure` is `present`.
 Default: Undefined.

 ##### `value`